“Photography is an art of observation. It has little to do with the things you see and everything to do with the way you see them.” – Elliott Erwitt

 A little about me

-Not to long after that I upgraded to a DLSR.
+Not to long after that I upgraded to my first DLSR.
 With the instant feedback and the ability to shoot more than 36 exposures underwater was a huge step forward.
 As life and my journey continued children and family became important and the diving had to take a back seat for a while.

 During this journey I have got to meet some incredible people.
 So many have been forthcoming with knowledge and the willingness to share.
 A big thank you to you all.
 As with any art form it is very subjective to the individuals point of view.
 I publish work that I enjoy and I hope you enjoy it too.